pymupdf/PyMuPDF/docs/page.rst

       :arg rect_like r: the new visible area of the page.
 Note that this **must** be specified in **unrotated coordinates**.

-      After execution if the page is not rotated, :attr:`Page.rect` will equal this rectangle, shifted to the top-left position (0, 0).
+      After execution if the page is not rotated, :attr:`Page.rect` will equal this rectangle, but shifted to the top-left position (0, 0) if necessary.
 Example session:

       >>> page = doc.newPage()
       >>> page.rect